doc4d/4d-web-studio/docs/design-webforms/components.md

 3. (Optional) Enter a name for the crafted component.
 4. Click **Add**.

-The crafted component is now available in the **Components** > **Crafted** section and can be moved to the Canvas.
+The crafted component is now available in the **Components** > **Crafted** section and can be dragged and dropped on the Canvas.

-### Handling styles and datasources
+### Handling styles, datasources and events

 When you drop a crafted component on the Canvas:
-* its CSS classes are imported into the target webform, unless that Webform already has CSS classes with the same names.
+* its CSS classes are imported into the target Webform, unless that Webform already has CSS classes with the same names.
 * its datasources are not imported into the target webform.
 That's because crafted components only include references to datasources, not the datasources themselves.
+* its event configuration is preserved, so you'll need to modify that configuration or make sure it matches the webform where you drop the crafted component.

 ## Templates